-Maryland Constitution States: “Every citizen of the United States”
+The Maryland Constitution atates: “Every citizen of the United States”

-Noncitizen voting is also legal in two other cities in Prince Georges County—Hyattsville and Mount Rainier—as well as the neighboring Montgomery County cities of Takoma Park, Barnesville, Garrett Park, Glen Echo, Martin’s Additions and Somerset.
+Newsweek: Non-citizen voting is also legal in two other cities in Prince Georges County – Hyattsville and Mount Rainier – as well as the neighboring Montgomery County cities of Takoma Park, Barnesville, Garrett Park, Glen Echo, Martin’s Additions, and Somerset.

-Barnesville, MD “The qualified voters of said town having resided therein for six months previous to any town election and being eighteen years of age”
+“The qualified voters of said town having resided therein for six months previous to any town election and being eighteen years of age” Source

 You can vote in City of Hyattsville elections if you: